mobjackonly/mobile-dev-challenge/README.md

 ## ✅ Submission Instructions

-Submit your work as **5 pull requests**, one for each of the grouped tasks:
+Submit your work as **5 pull requests to your private repo**, one for each of the grouped tasks:

 | Task Group                 | PR Description                            |
 | -------------------------- | ----------------------------------------- |